2025 Research Grant Program Request for Proposals (RFP)

 • Hoarding disorder

-2024 Topic of Interest: Increasing Access to Treatment for All
+2025 Topic of Interest: Increasing Access to Treatment for All (Innovator & Jenike Young Investigator Awards)

 Although evidence-based treatments such as ERP and medications can help reduce OCD symptoms, they are currently not accessible to all people with OCD.
 Factors such as distance from providers, cost, misinformation, and stigma prevent many people from underserved and minority communities from receiving effective and potentially life-saving treatments.

-Recognizing this disparity and in alignment with our mission of help, healing, and hope — for all — we are proud to announce our 2024 Topic of Interest: Increasing Access to Treatment for All.
+Recognizing this disparity and in alignment with our mission of help, healing, and hope — for all — we are proud to continue with our 2025 Topic of Interest: Increasing Access to Treatment for All.
 We are particularly interested in proposals related to improving access to treatment for underserved and underrepresented groups, such as rural communities, people with lower socioeconomic status, and racial, ethnic, and sexual minority groups.

-While this is our Topic of Interest for the 2024 Research Grant Program, suitable proposals for other OCD and related disorders topics will also be considered.
+While this is our Topic of Interest for the 2025 Research Grant Program, suitable proposals for other OCD and related disorders topics will also be considered.
+(Please note that Jenike Young Investigator Awards are for OCD and related disorders topics, and the Innovator Awards are for OCD topics only.)

 Eligibility